yvaghela/AZ_Sample_Repo/README.md

 8. Additional Analysis - Additional analysis like Lag analysis and Clinical notes analysis

-# Exposed Cohort

-## Total Exposed Population
+## Preliminary Analysis

 EVUSHELD or its components may be coded as a 'drug_exposure' using _MEDADMINS_ or _BILLINGS_ or _PROCEDURES_ or _MEDFILLS_ or _MEDORDERS_ tables.
 Drug_exposure start date (medadminstartdate) may not correspond to encounter date and can be years in the past or future.
 The Evusheld 'drug_exposure' may be a prescription, an administration, or unspecified - in this analysis, earliest drug_exposure date is used as the exposure 'index_date' in all cases.

-## Eligible Exposed Population
+**Eligible Exposed Population**
 * 12 and over, based on person table DOB and index date
 * EUA PrEP eligibility condition observed in a 24 month period prior to index date
 * Non-zero visits in the 12 months prior to index date, with visit not tied to eligibility condition